-- protection against electric shock (Chapter 41); - protection against overcurrent (Chapter 43); - isolation and switching (Chapter 53).
+- protection against electric shock (Chapter 41); - protection against overcurrent (Chapter 43); - protection, isolation, switching, control and monitoring (Chapter 53).

 Protection against electric shock, both 'basic protection' and 'fault protection', is provided by insulating and placing live parts out of reach in suitable enclosures, earthing and bonding metalwork and providing fuses or circuit-breakers so that the supply is automatically disconnected under fault conditions.